-RESULTS: The Department did, in fact, manage its cash such that it was able to meet all outstanding obligations, produce its program as planned and adopted a financially balanced program on July 1, 2010.
-The variance in receipts is mostly due to lower than forecast Advanced Construction Conversions and Reimbursements, and fuel tax receipts.
-The variance in disbursements is due to lower Construction and Public Transportation expenditures.
+RESULTS: The Department did, in fact, manage its cash such that it was able to meet all outstanding obligations, produce its program as planned and adopted a financially balanced program on July 1, 2011.
+The variance in receipts is mostly due to lower than forecast motor vehicle fees and fuel tax receipts.
+The variance in disbursements is due to lower Construction, Right of Way and Public Transportation expenditures.